 top of page

 There is a moment, before the curtain rises, when theatre stops being performance and becomes listening.
-We look at each other.
-We breathe together.
-We stop acting to truly begin to hear.

 Discover the programmes → for individuals / for organisations